Master in Management

 Yes.
 Please choose the correct type of experience in the Education & Experience section.

-Yes, if you have more than 2 years of work experience and your employers know you better than your professors.
+Yes, if you deem that your employer knows you better than your professors.

-- Direct HEC Paris candidate application fees are €110 (CEMS Network candidates are exempted from the application fee) and can be paid online from your admissions space.
+- Direct HEC Paris candidate application fees amount to €110 and can be paid online from your admissions space.
+Note that CEMS network candidates are exempt from the application fee.

 No. You pay only once whether you apply for 1 or 2 Masters in the same application Round.